AlecBG/learning-terraform/readme.md

 You will need to write in the root directory of this project a `secret.tfvars` file that specifies the following
 ```
 db_username           = XXX  // Details for the postgres database.
+Can be arbitary
 db_password           = XXX
 db_name               = XXX
 my_ip                 = XXX  // If you want to ssh into the instance